jeetsukumaran/DendroPy/joss/paper.md

 [^1]: Documentation is hosted at [https://jeetsukumaran.github.io/DendroPy](https://jeetsukumaran.github.io/DendroPy).

-Other behind-the-scenes activities in preparing this release included repair of library components flagged by the new tooling, triage of user bug reports, applying issue tags to manage open tracker items, establishing a code of conduct, and creating issue templates to increase the quality of future bug reports and feature requests.
+Other behind-the-scenes activity in preparing this release includes repair of library components flagged by the new tooling, triage of user bug reports, applying issue tags to manage open tracker items, establishing a code of conduct, and creating issue templates to increase the quality of future bug reports and feature requests.
 Altogether, these improvements serve as a foundation for future work maintaining and extending DendroPy in a manner that is reliable, stable, and responsive to user needs.
 We look forward to this next chapter.